Sport in Qatar

-The largest sporting event hosted in Qatar was the 2006 Asian Games, hosted in Doha.
+The largest sporting event hosted in Qatar was the 2006 Asian Games, held in Doha.
 There were 46 disciplines from 39 events contested.
-On 2 December 2010, Qatar won the rights to host the 2022 FIFA World Cup, thus becoming the first Arab nation to host the tournament.
+On 2 December 2022, Qatar hosted the 2022 FIFA World Cup, thus becoming the first Arab nation to host the tournament.
+Qatar will host the 2027 FIBA Basketball World Cup, thus becoming the first Arab nation to host a major basketball tournament.

 Two weeks after stripping San Diego as the host of the first World Beach Games, the Association of National Olympic Committees on 14 June 2019 gave Qatar the honour to host the event.
-ANOC said "Qatar boasts spectacular oceanfront locations and is ready to provide the perfect setting."
+ANOC said, "Qatar boasts spectacular oceanfront locations and is ready to provide the perfect setting."
 The 2019 World Beach Games were held from October 12 to 16.